rchakode/realopinsight/doc/sphinx/source/overview/concepts.rst

   and edit the description of service views in a easy way.
 + A :doc:`Configuration Manager <../adminguide/configuration>` to set the parameters to access the underlying monitoring servers.
-+ A :doc:`Operations Console <../userguide/oc-manual>` to operate the service views on operations environments.
++ A :doc:`Operations Console <../userguide/oc-manual>` to operate the service

-To make its integration easy, and especially in distributed monitoring environments, RealOpInsight has been built upon a loosely-coupled architecture where all the information related to IT services are retrieved from the underlying monitoring sources only through RPC APIs.
+  views on operations environments.

-As result, it cano handle many distributed homogeneous/heterogeneous sources simultaneously, and in a powerful way.
+To make its integration easy, and especially in distributed monitoring environments, the :ref:`fig-architecture` is a loosely-coupled architecture, where every status data are retrieved from the underlying monitoring servers only through RPC APIs.
+This results to a scalable and powerful architecture able to handle a large number [#f1]_  of distributed homogeneous/heterogeneous monitoring sources simultaneously.

 Here are how the Operations Console retrieves data from the underlying monitoring systems: